tm-lcarvalho/cdk-vpc-toumoro-projen/API.md

 - *Type:* constructs.Construct

+The parent construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="cdk-constructs.PipelineCdk.Initializer.parameter.id"></a>

 - *Type:* string

+The name of the construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="cdk-constructs.PipelineCdk.Initializer.parameter.props"></a>

 - *Type:* <a href="#cdk-constructs.PipelineProps">PipelineProps</a>

+The properties for the construct.

 ---